Evan’s Perfecting the Pie Crust Class on Craftsy

 Watch my trailer about Perfecting The Pie Crust with Evan Kleiman on Craftsy

 8th Annual KCRW Good Food Pie Contest 2016

-The 8th Annual KCRW’s Good Food Pie Contest will be October 2, 2016
+The 8th Annual KCRW Good Food Pie Contest was held on October 2, 2016

 This year’s contest will once again be at Wilson Plaza in front of the Fowler Museum at UCLA.

 My Pie Journey – How it All Began

 For some strange reason still unknown to me, at the beginning of the summer in 2009 I decided to make a pie a day all summer long.
 Pie has always been my favorite sweet, but I didn’t feel that I was a “master” of it.
 So understanding that repetition is the road to mastery, I set out on a journey.
 It changed my life.
 I know that’s a dramatic way to characterize the simple task of making pie, but the journey became much greater than the sum of the simple parts that make up a pie.
 To ensure that I followed through with the new daily task of making a pie a day I went public on the Good Food Blog.
 Gradually the blog posts started conversations within a worldwide virtual community of pie lovers.
 Folks commiserated with my failures and cheered my successes and even better they began sharing family memories and recipes.
 There were new takes on old favorites, and even pie adjacent interests like design (aprons, dishes) started to bloom.
 This general pie besotted infatuation morphed into an actual pie crazed community of people here in Los Angeles through the creation of our 1st Annual Good Food Pie Contest that year.
 It’s now eight years later and once again I am looking forward to another summer of Pie.